K9 1st

 Lumps; Bumps; Irregularities.

-Does the dog move away when you touch a certain area?
+Does the dog move away when

 Does he yelp in pain?